canonical-ledgers/factom-accounts/README.md

 ### With PM2

 If you are monitoring a remote host, make sure factomd and walletd are running on that host.
-If you are running factomd and wallet on the localhost and do not already have a factomd and walletd running as services on boot, you should start them in PM2:
+If you are running factomd and walletd on the localhost and do not already have a factomd and walletd running as services on boot, you should start them in PM2:

 ```
 pm2 start factomd && pm2 start factom-walletd